Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 <img src="media/cart.PNG">

 ### Checkout
-When the user clicks to check
+When the user clicks to checkout they can complete their delivery information and select to save it to their profile if logged in.
 <img src="media/checkout.PNG">